 For some people, this can be off-putting.
-It shouldn’t be, at its most basic level a decent set of binoculars, some hiking boots, and some outdoor clothing is all you need to get started.
+It shouldn’t be, at its most basic level good waterproof binoculars, some hiking boots, and some outdoor clothing is all you need to get started.
 Of course, a handy field guide to bird species would be useful too, apart from that all you need is a bit of time and a destination.

 Below we will look at some campsites that are ideal for birdwatching.
 Obviously, we can only cover a brief sample of what is available, but a quick internet search will surely find a campground suitable for bird watching near you, wherever you are based.